Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Rationale

-This PEP proposes extending the packaging Core metadata specifications so that project owners can specify the highest-level import names that a project provides and owns if installed on some platform.
+This PEP proposes extending the packaging Core metadata specifications so that project owners can specify the highest-level import names that a project provides if installed on some platform.

-Putting this metadata in the core metadata means the data is (potentially) served independently of any sdist or wheel by an index server.
-That negates needing to come up with another way to expose the metadata to tools to avoid having to download an entire e.g. wheel.
+Putting this metadata in the core metadata means the data is (potentially) served by an index server, independent of any sdist or wheel.
+That negates needing to come up with a way to expose the metadata to tools to avoid having to download an entire e.g. wheel.

 Various other attempts have been made to solve this, but they all have to make various trade-offs.
 For instance, one could download every wheel for every project release and look at what files are provided via the Binary distribution format, but that’s a lot of CPU and bandwidth for something that is static information (although tricks can be used to lessen the data requests such as using HTTP range requests to only read the table of contents of the zip file).
 This sort of calculation is also currently repeated by everyone independently instead of having the metadata hosted by a central index server like PyPI.
 It also doesn’t work for sdists as the structure of the wheel isn’t known yet, and so inferring the structure of the code installed isn’t known yet.
 As well, these solutions are not necessarily accurate as it is based on inference instead of being explicitly provided by the project owners.
 All of these accuracy issues affect even having an index hosting the information to avoid the compute costs of gathering the information.